Corporate Start-up Accelerators

 Complete your 1st experiment loop

-Team participants form a strong bond with each other and their mentors, which is the first critical step taken before entering the 12-week Corporate Start-up Accelerator phase.
+Team participants form a strong bond with each other and their mentors, which is the first critical step taken before entering the 12-week Corporate Start-up Accelerators phase.

 Weeks 1 – 3:

 Your work during the next 3 weeks is very much about clarifying your customer, problem and solution to find a good fit between all 3.
 The tutorials and assignments will help you to explore questions such as: What’s the best way to identify early adopters and segment our customers?

 - What are customer’s pains, gains and jobs to be done?

 - How do we build an end user profile?